jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 </soap:Envelope>
 ```

-## How configure and test `calculator` Web Service in Kong Ingress Controller (KIC)
+## How to configure and test `calculator` Web Service in Kong Ingress Controller (KIC)
 1) Configure a Kubernetes External Service (to http://www.dneonline.com:80/calculator.asmx) and a related Ingress kind:
 ```sh
 kubectl apply -f kic/extService-Calculator-Ingress.yaml
 ```
 2) Call the `calculator` through the Kong Ingress.
-See example in topic above (How configure and test `calculator` Web Service in Kong Gateway).
+See example in topic above (How to configure and test `calculator` Web Service in Kong Gateway).
 Replace `localhost:8000` by the `hostname:port` of the Kong gateway in Kurbenetes

-## How test XML Handling plugins with `calculator`
+## How to test XML Handling plugins with `calculator`
 ### Example #1: Request | `XSLT TRANSFORMATION - BEFORE XSD`: adding a Tag in XML request by using XSLT

 The plugin applies a XSLT Transformation on XML request **before** the XSD Validation.